How to Calculate Voltage Drop in 12V and 24V Systems

 • Current = Amps your device draws

-• Resistance = Ohms per foot (wire gauge specific)
+• Resistance = Ohms per foot (specific to wire gauge)

-• Length = TOTAL circuit length (power wire + ground wire)
+• Length = TOTAL circuit length (power wire + ground wire combined)

-Important: You must account for BOTH the power wire and ground wire.
-If you run 15 feet of wire to your device, the total circuit is 30 feet (15 feet there, 15 feet back).
+Here’s the critical part most people miss: you must account for BOTH the power wire and ground wire.
+If you run 15 feet of wire to your device, the total circuit is 30 feet because electricity has to complete the round trip.

 Why 3-5% is the Standard